 I have experience working with adults and adolescents with depression, anxiety, anger, adjustment disorders, personality disorders, and addiction.
 As a trained EMDR therapist, I have worked with those who have endured traumatic and other emotionally stressful experiences such as active shooter situations, physical/sexual abuse, grief/loss, gender identity issues, and chronic mental illness.

-I am an AAMFT-Certified LGBTQ Affirmative Psychotherapist, with a heart and specialized training, to work with folx from the LGBTQ and Trans-youth community.
+I am an AAMFT-Certified LGBTQ Affirmative Psychotherapist, with a heart, specialized training, and clinical experience to work with folx from the LGBTQ and Trans-youth community.

-I also work with couples who are working through difficulties in their partnership or marriage, across a wide variety of issues from differences in communication, libido, and parenting style; to infidelity and recent life events (infertility, adoption, job change, etc.).
+I also work with couples and non-dyadic relationships who are working through difficulties in their partnerships or marriage, across a wide variety of issues from differences in communication, libido, and parenting style; to infidelity and recent life events (infertility, adoption, job change, etc.).

 In addition to my work as a licensed Marriage and Family Therapist (#107844) and Board Certified Clinical Art Therapist (#17-258), I am the founder of The Wellness Arts Collective, and a regular volunteer with regional and national social justice and human rights organizations.
 When I am not engrossed in clinically-related work, I can be found dropping the regular F-bomb (not solely limited to my 'time off'), power-napping, singing loudly in my car, practicing green witchery, and of course, spending time with my favorite humans and much-hairier-non-humans.